Diamonds naturally occur in the form of rough stones that need be cut and polished to bring out the sparkling brilliance they are famous for.

 It must be kept in mind that it’s only a sample of average diamonds that are one notch above corundum in terms of hardness.
 There are other superior specimens too which are 10 or even hundred times harder than the class 9 gems.

 Because of their immense strength and capacity to withstand great heat and pressure, diamonds have always enjoyed a special place in hearts and minds of everyone.
-Be it their strength that's made them the proud jewels of kings’.
-Crown.
-Their timeless beauty that's enthralled women till date, there’s a diamond for everyone and for every occasion.
-Especially when it comes to seal your bond of love in matrimony, diamonds have always been the prefered gem for engagement rings.
+Be it their strength that has made them the proud jewels of kings’ crown, or their timeless beauty that has enthralled women till date, there’s a diamond for everyone and for every occasion.
+Especially when it comes to seal your bond of love in matrimony, diamonds have always been the preferred gem for engagement rings.

-We'd like to conclude with a famous quote, “What's a diamond.
-Just a piece of charcoal that stood the test of time and pressure”.
+We would like to conclude with a famous quote, “What is a diamond, but just a piece of charcoal that stood the test of time and pressure”.
 A diamond surely signifies an indestructible personality.
 Go ahead and find a piece that suits yours.